IDTitanium/minisend-api/README.md

 ```
 All required services such as database, cache etc. will be spun up on start.

+## Documentation

+The documentation for this project can be found in the reference folder in Open API (swagger) format.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Minisend, please send an e-mail to Idris Lawal via [idriseun222@gmail.com](idriseun222@gmail.com).
 All security vulnerabilities will be promptly addressed.